OUR GUIDE TO BIRTHSTONES

 Quartz, the mineral family for Amethyst may be the oldest gemstone known to man dating back to 20,000 BC.
 Amethyst is currently found in Brazil, Uruguay, Bolivia, Africa, United States, Siberia, Canada, Australia, France, Russia, India, Madagascar, Mexico, Zambia, Morocco, Myanmar, Namibia, Sri Lanka and Tanzania.

-Amethyst can be light lavender, deep violet, and anywhere in between, and sometimes it looks reddish-purple, while other times, it can be blueish-purple.
+Amethyst can be light lavender, deep violet, and anywhere in between.
 Amethyst gets its purple colour from iron oxide in the quartz, and it has more iron than any other type of quartz.
-After the stone crystallises, gamma rays that are emitted by radioactive materials inside the rock irradiate the iron, turning it purple.
-So it is safe to say that the stone can be a variety of shades to suit everyone.
+Natural radiation within the crystal irradiates the iron, turning it purple.
+This process allows for the variety of shades you will see in Amethyst.

 March